rdegges/okta.github.io/hugo/content/blog/meet-the-new-okta-identity-platform.md

 ---
 layout: blog_post
+title: "Meet the New Okta Identity Platform"
 author: rdegges
 date: 2017-08-29T00:00:00Z
-description: Okta's newly launched identity platform seamlessly handles user management, authentication, authorization, single sign-on, social login, API authentication, and everything you need to log users into your app.
+description: "Okta's newly launched identity platform seamlessly handles user management, authentication, authorization, single sign-on, social login, API authentication, and everything you need to log users into your app."
-tags:
+tags: [authentication, authorization, announcements]
-- authentication
-- authorization
-- announcements
-title: Meet the New Okta Identity Platform
 tweets:
-- '@rdegges on the new and improved Okta identity platform'
+    - "@rdegges on the new and improved Okta identity platform"
-- The new Okta identity platform was released.
-Read @rdegges' announcement here
+    - "The new Okta identity platform was released.
+Read @rdegges' announcement here"
 ---

 I'm genuinely excited to announce that today, we're officially re-launching the *new and improved* [Okta Identity Platform](https://developer.okta.com/).